-- 1. Right-click on the desktop, and do the following: - For Windows 7: Click Screen resolution. - For Windows 10: Click Display settings → Advanced display settings.
+- 1. Connect the external display to your computer, and then connect the external display to an electrical outlet. - 2.
+Turn on the external display. - 3.
+Right-click on the desktop, and do the following: - For Windows 7: Click Screen resolution. - For Windows 10: Click Display settings → Advanced display settings.

-Note: If your computer cannot detect the external monitor, click Detect.
+Note: If your computer cannot detect the external display, click the Detect button.

-- 2. Select the external monitor and set Resolution. - 3.
-Do the following: - For Windows 7: Click Advanced Settings. - For Windows 10: Click Display adapter properties. - 4.
+- 4. Select the external display and set Resolution. - 5.
+Do the following: - For Windows 7: Click Advanced settings. - For Windows 10: Click Display adapter properties. - 6.
 Click the Monitor tab.
 Check the monitor information to make sure that the monitor type is correct.

-If it is, click OK to close the window; otherwise proceed with the following steps. - If more than two monitor types are displayed, select Generic PnP Monitor or Generic Non-PnP Monitor. - 6.
+If the monitor type is correct, click OK to close the window; otherwise proceed with the following steps.

+- If more than two monitor types are displayed, select Generic PnP Monitor or Generic Non-PnP Monitor. - 2.
 Click Properties.
-If you are prompted for an administrator password or confirmation, type the password or provide confirmation. - 7.
-Click the Driver tab. - 8.
-Click Update Driver. - 9.
-Click Browse my computer for driver software, and then click Let me pick from a list of device drivers on my computer. - 10.
-Clear the Show compatible hardware check box. - 11.
+If you are prompted for an administrator password or confirmation, type the password or provide confirmation. - 3.
+Click the Driver tab. - 4.
+Click Update Driver. - 5.
+Click Browse my computer for driver software, and then click Let me pick from a list of device drivers on my computer. - 6.
+Clear the Show compatible hardware check box. - 7.
 Select the correct manufacturer and model for the external monitor.
-If you cannot find your monitor on the list, stop the installation of this driver and use the driver shipped with your monitor. - 12.
-After updating the driver, click Close. - Problem: Incorrect characters are displayed on the screen.
+If you cannot find your monitor on the list, stop the installation of this driver and use the driver shipped with your monitor. - 8.
+After updating the driver, click Close. - 9.
+For the Windows 7 operating system, to change the color settings, right-click on the desktop, and click Screen resolution.
+Click Advanced settings, select the Monitor tab, then set Colors. - 10.
+Click OK. - Problem: Incorrect characters are displayed on the screen.